zxc2694/STM32F429_Quadrotor/README.md

 STM32F429_Quadrotor
 ======================
-* During the building process of Quadrotor software system, developers often face some kind of problem that the developement environment limited by the hardware standards of flight control board; therefore, this project use official [STM32F429](http://www.conrad.com/medias/global/ce/6000_6999/6200/6210/6214/1086317_BB_00_FB.EPS_1000.jpg) for Quadrotor system, it's more convenient and fulliling the maker's spirit.
+* During the building process of Quadrotor software system, developers often face some kind of problem that the developement environment is limited by the hardware standards of flight control board; therefore, this project use official [STM32F429](http://www.conrad.com/medias/global/ce/6000_6999/6200/6210/6214/1086317_BB_00_FB.EPS_1000.jpg) for Quadrotor system, it's more convenient and fulliling the maker's spirit.

 * This is a quadcopter flight control project based on [QCopterFlightControl2.0](https://github.com/Hom19910422/QCopterFlightControl).
 The software is being heavily modified in order to adapt FreeRTOS derived multi-threaded and priority-based computing environment.
 That means we could manage manay task and implement mult-thread application.
 User can see the sensor status when you try to design or monitor you rotor.
 A special designed shell enironment could help user to send some command or do some actions on rotors.